Recipe for How to Make Meatballs Without Breadcrumbs

 - If meat is frozen, allow to thaw completely.
 Rinse and drain.

 - In a bowl, combine the meat with all spices.
-Add one egg and mix.
+Add 1 egg and mix.

 - Mix in uncooked rice and flour.
 Continue to combine until mixture is uniformly blended.